Prof. Dr. Katrin Kinzelbach

 • 2021-2024 Visiting Professor, The Dickson Poon School of Law, Transnational Law Institute, King’s College London

-• 2019-today Professor for the International Politics of Human Rights, FAU Erlangen-Nuremberg
+• 2019-today Professor of Human Rights Politics, FAU Erlangen-Nuremberg

 • Empirical human rights research